kerberos-io/hub/README.md

 Kerberos Hub is the single pane of glass for your Kerberos agents.
 It comes with a best of breed open source technology stack, modular and scale first mindset, and allows you to build and maintain an everless growing video surveillance and video analytics landscape.

+## License

+To use Kerberos Hub a license is required.
+This license will grant access the Kerberos Hub API, and allow to connect a number of cameras and Kerberos Vaults.

 ## What's in the repo?

 This repo describes how to install Kerberos Hub inside your own Kubernetes cluster (or [K3S cluster](https://k3s.io/)) using a Helm chart.